Neuronal Attention Circuit (NAC) for Representation Learning: Evaluation

-The brief description for related works is divided into four subcategories.\\ \textbf{DT-RNNs:} RNN \cite{rumelhart1985learning} captures sequential dependencies in time-series data by updating a hidden state from the current observation and the previous state.
-LSTM \cite{hochreiter1997long} extends RNNs with input, output, and forget gates, allowing the network to maintain and update long-term memory, which improves modeling of long-term dependencies in time-series sequences.
-GRU \cite{cho2014learning} simplifies the LSTM architecture by combining the forget and input gates into a single update gate, allowing efficient modeling of long-term dependencies in time-series sequences.\\ \textbf{CT-RNNs:} CT-RNN \cite{rubanova2019latent} model temporal dynamics using differential equations, enabling hidden states to evolve continuously over time in response to inputs, which is particularly useful for irregularly sampled time-series data.
+The brief descriptions of related works are divided into four subcategories.\\ \textbf{DT-RNNs:} RNN \cite{rumelhart1985learning} captures sequential dependencies in time-series data by updating a hidden state from the current observation and the previous state.
+LSTM \cite{hochreiter1997long} extends RNNs with input, output, and forget gates, allowing the network to maintain and update long-term memory, which improves the modeling of long-term dependencies in time-series sequences.
+GRU \cite{cho2014learning} simplifies the LSTM architecture by combining the forget and input gates into a single update gate, allowing efficient modeling of long-term dependencies in time-series sequences.\\ \textbf{CT-RNNs:} CT-RNN \cite{rubanova2019latent} models temporal dynamics using differential equations, enabling hidden states to evolve continuously over time in response to inputs, which is particularly useful for irregularly sampled time-series data.
 PhasedLSTM \cite{neil2016phased} introduces a time gate that updates hidden states according to a rhythmic schedule, enabling efficient modeling of asynchronous or irregularly sampled time-series.
-GRU-ODE \cite{de2019gru} extends the GRU to continuous time, evolving hidden states via ODEs to handle sequences with non-uniform time intervals. mmRNN \cite{lechner2022mixed} combines short-term and long-term memory units to capture both fast-changing and slowly evolving patterns in sequential data.
-LTC \cite{hasani2021liquid} use neurons with learnable, input-dependent time constants to adapt the speed of dynamics and capture complex temporal patterns in continuous-time data.
-CfC \cite{hasani2022closed} approximate LTC dynamics analytically, providing efficient continuous-time modeling without relying on numerical ODE solvers.\\ \textbf{DT-Attentions:} Attention \cite{vaswani2017attention} computes attention weights by measuring similarity between queries and keys, scaling the results, and applying softmax to weigh time-step contributions.
-Multi-Head Attention \cite{vaswani2017attention} applies multiple parallel scaled dot-product attention mechanisms, capturing different types of temporal dependencies simultaneously for complex time-series modeling.\\ \textbf{CT-Attentions:} mTAN \cite{shukla2021multi} learns continuous-time embeddings and uses time-based attention to interpolate irregular observations into a fixed-length representation for downstream encoder-decoder modeling.
+GRU-ODE \cite{de2019gru} extends the GRU to continuous time, evolving hidden states via ODEs to handle sequences with nonuniform time intervals. mmRNN \cite{lechner2022mixed} combines short-term and long-term memory units to capture both fast-changing and slowly evolving patterns in sequential data.
+LTC \cite{hasani2021liquid} uses neurons with learnable, input-dependent time constants to adapt the speed of dynamics and capture complex temporal patterns in continuous-time data.
+CfC \cite{hasani2022closed} approximate LTC dynamics analytically, providing efficient continuous-time modeling without relying on numerical ODE solvers.
+DeepState~\cite{rangapuram2018deep} combines RNNs with linear state-space models (SSMs), allowing the RNN to produce time-varying SSM parameters to model CT dynamics. \textbf{S4} \cite{gu2021efficiently} parametrizes SSMs with a structured low-rank correction to the state matrix, enabling efficient convolution-based computation and effective modeling of long-range dependencies.\\ \textbf{DT-Attentions:} Attention \cite{vaswani2017attention} computes attention weights by measuring the similarity between queries and keys, scaling the results, and applying Softmax to weigh time-step contributions.
+Multihead attention \cite{vaswani2017attention} applies multiple parallel scaled dot-product attention mechanisms, capturing different types of temporal dependencies simultaneously for complex time-series modeling.
+Linear Attention~\cite{zhang2021sparse} replaces the softmax activation with a \textit{ReLU} function to induce sparsity and enable heads to selectively switch off for certain queries.
+Performer~\cite{choromanski2020rethinking} approximates Softmax attention with linear-time FAVOR+, enabling efficient and scalable Attention without losing theoretical guarantees.\\ \textbf{CT-Attentions:} mTAN \cite{shukla2021multi} learns continuous-time embeddings and uses time-based attention to interpolate irregular observations into a fixed-length representation for downstream encoder-decoder modeling.
 CTA \cite{chien2021continuous} generalizes discrete-time attention to continuous-time by representing hidden states, context vectors, and attention scores as functions whose dynamics are modeled via neural networks and integrated using ODE solvers for irregular sequences.
 ODEFormer\cite{d2023odeformer} trains a sequence-to-sequence transformer on synthetic trajectories to directly output a symbolic ODE system from noisy, irregular time-series data.
-ContiFormer \cite{chen2023contiformer} builds a continuous-time Transformer by pairing ODE-defined latent trajectories with a time-aware attention mechanism to model dynamic relationships in irregular time-series data.
+ContiFormer \cite{chen2023contiformer} builds a CT-Transformer by pairing ODE-defined latent trajectories with a time-aware attention mechanism to model dynamic relationships in irregular time-series data.